Ftsering81/Tic-Tac-Toe-GUI-Game/tech_spec.md

 - TicTacToeUI - This class implements the view or the UI component of the application such as creating the window and adding the widgets and layouts.

 - TicTacToeCtrl - This class is the Controller.
-It implements the communications between the view and the model.
+It implements the communications between the view(TicTacToeUI) and the model(TicTacToe).